burnt-exe/burnt-exe/README.md

 ## 🧪 Projects

-Here’s a sample of my hands-on contributions to global innovation:

 | 🚀 Repository | 🧠 What It Does |
 |--------------|------------------|
 | [`noopener-noreferrer-demo`](https://github.com/Skunkworks-Lab-Services/noopener-noreferrer-demo) | Secure HTML link behavior showcase |